Life Course Data Initiative

 Overview

-As part of the Budget commitment, the Australian Bureau of Statistics received $16.4 million to deliver the Life Course Data Initiative (LCDI), commencing July 2023.
-The LCDI is a four year program that will create a data asset and associated data insights to inform long term policy responses to address entrenched disadvantage.
-The LCDI focuses on improving data coverage over the early years of Australians’ lives, particularly ages 0-14, to better understand and target intergenerational disadvantage.
+As part of the commitment to Targeting Entrenched Disadvantage, the Australian Bureau of Statistics (ABS) received $16.4 million to deliver the Life Course Data Initiative (LCDI) over four years from July 2023.
+The LCDI will create an evidence-base, bringing together data from a range of early childhood, health and community services, and associated data insights, to inform long term policy responses to address disadvantage.
+The LCDI focuses on addressing evidence gaps about the early years of Australians’ lives, particularly ages 0-14 years, to better understand and target disadvantage.

 The LCDI is expected to help: